 Based upon factual representations made by us and our general partner regarding the composition of our income and the other representations set forth below, Vinson & Elkins L.L.P. is of the opinion that we will be treated as a partnership and each of our non-corporate subsidiaries will be treated as a partnership or will be disregarded as an entity separate from us for federal income tax purposes.
-In rendering its opinion, Vinson & Elkins L.L.P. has relied on factual representations made by us and our general partner.
-The representations made by us and our general partner upon which Vinson & Elkins L.L.P. has relied include, without limitation:
+In rendering its opinion, Vinson & Elkins L.L.P. has relied on factual representations made by us and our general partner upon which Vinson & Elkins L.L.P. has relied include, without limitation:

-(a) Neither we nor any of our partnership or limited liability company subsidiaries has elected to be treated as a corporation for federal income tax purposes; and

-(b) For each taxable year, more than 90% of our gross income has been and will be income of a character that Vinson & Elkins L.L.P. has opined is "qualifying income" within the meaning of Section 7704(d) of the Code.
+- (a) Neither we nor any of our partnership or limited liability company subsidiaries has elected to be treated as a corporation for federal income tax purposes; and - (b) For each taxable year, more than 90% of our gross income has been and will be income of a character that Vinson & Elkins L.L.P. has opined is "qualifying income" within the meaning of Section 7704(d) of the Code.